More data and bigger models get most of the attention. The training process itself can be the bottleneck.

 If a student aces practice exams by memorising answers, will they pass the real test?
 What's missing from their learning?

 Can a weaker model teach a stronger one something useful?
-Sounds backwards - but it works.
-This post shows you exactly how and why.
+Sounds backwards — but it works.
+Here's exactly how and why.

 ↓ Scroll to start